 Sheehan taught at the University of Massachusetts Boston, Bentley University, Tufts University and George Mason University after receiving a Ph.D. in 2006.

 - terrorism, counterterrorism and U.S. foreign policy

-- international conflict analysis and resolution
+- international conflict management

 - cross-cultural, religious and ethnic conflict

 - When Terrorism and Counterterrorism Clash: The War on Terrorism and the Transformation of Terrorist Activity, New York: Cambria Press, December 2007

 - (2015) "Balancing Ends, Ways, and Means: The Case for Reviving Support for 'Regime Change from Within' in Iran."
 The Journal on Terrorism and Security Analysis, Syracuse University (Spring 2015: 10th Edition, pp. 27-36).

 - (2014) "Are Suicide Terrorists Suicidal?
 A Critical Assessment of the Evidence."
 Innovations in Clinical Neuroscience (Volume 11, Issue 9-10, pp. 81–92).